pantheon-systems/documentation/source/_docs/eu-region.md

 ### Details

 Site resources, including the database container, are provisioned in the European Union.
 Traffic is served through the Global CDN, with the Amsterdam point of presence as origin shield.
+EU Data Residency requirements are satisfied in that all site data and traffic is served from the EU region.

 ## How to Enable Access and Create Sites in the EU Region